krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 ## More ideas

 For the classification model, maybe cross combination or concatenating transformer vision model with CNN models could work even better since transformer models are known to capture the global picture while CNN models look more at the local picture.
+Also, use text data like patient info can be further added to the model to create multi-modal framework for classification.

 For the segmentation model, maybe stacking of models could be tried.